Current Status - Connecticut

 When people hear the phrase “abortion is healthcare,” it’s often assumed to be a political statement.
 In medicine, it isn’t.
 It’s a description of how pregnancy care …

 In late 2025, Wisconsin lawmakers advanced two abortion-related bills that point in opposite directions.
-One proposal (SB 556) would expand legal recognition of fetal personhood, potentially restricting reproductive care and …
+One proposal (SB 556) would expand legal recognition of fetal personhood, potentially restricting reproductive care …

 A new Wisconsin proposal (AB 718) takes a different approach to restricting abortion — instead of focusing on patients or providers, it frames abortion pills as an environmental hazard.
 Here’s …

 Washington, DC, has some of the strongest legal protections for reproductive care in the country, strengthened further after the overturning of Roe v.
 Wade.
-Abortion remains legal, self-managed abortion is …
+Abortion remains legal, self-managed abortion …

 In November 2024, Maryland voters approved a constitutional amendment protecting reproductive freedom, including access to abortion and contraception.
 The amendment was formally certified and took effect in 2025, placing reproductive …